RaphaelBatagini/currency-converter-api/README.md

 2. Tests can be run with postgres database or an in memory database, you just have to change the REPOSITORY_TYPE in the .env.test file;

+## Documentation :books:
+Swagger documentation for the API can be found in `localhost:3000/docs`.